Steven Bradbury

-Steven John Bradbury OAM (born 14 October 1973) is an Australian former short track speed skater and four-time Olympian.
-He won the 1,000 m event at the 2002 Winter Olympics after all of his opponents were involved in a last-corner pile-up.
-He was the first athlete from Australia and also the Southern Hemisphere to win a Winter Olympic gold medal, and he was also part of the short track relay team that won Australia's first Winter Olympic medal, a bronze in 1994.
+Steven John Bradbury OAM (born 14 October 1973) is an Australian former short-track speed skater and four-time Olympian.
+He won the 1,000 m event at the 2002 Winter Olympics.
+He was the first athlete from Australia and also the first from the Southern Hemisphere to win a Winter Olympic gold medal, and he was also part of the short-track relay team that won Australia's first Winter Olympic medal, a bronze in 1994.
+The nature of his gold medal win – a relative veteran and rank outsider, he came through from last place in the final straight as the entire field ahead crashed out on the final corner – became iconic of underdog success and perseverance at the Olympic Games.

-1991 World Championships & 1992 Winter Olympics
+1991 World Championships and 1992 Winter Olympics

 In 1991, Bradbury was part of the Australian quartet that won the 5,000 m relay at the World Championships in Sydney.
 It was Australia's first world championship in a winter sport.

-Australia's short track relay team went into the 1992 Winter Olympics as world champions, but the team crashed in the semi-finals.
+Australia's short-track relay team went into the 1992 Winter Olympics as world champions, but the team crashed in the semi-finals.
 The Australians were in third place when Richard Nizielski lost his footing; they finished fourth and failed to reach the final.
 Bradbury was unable to help, as he had been named as the reserve for the team and was sitting on the bench.
 He was not selected for any individual events.